 - The percentage of migrant students in grades 3-11 meeting standards on the state Reading/Language Arts assessment needs to increase by 20 percent.
-The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 1, Measure 1.1) - Increase the percentage of migrant preschool children being served in early childhood programs by 52 percent.
-The strategy includes providing supplemental services opportunities included in the ESSA Consolidated Grant. (i.e., Supplemental instructional support by a Teacher for Migrant Pre-kindergarten or Kindergarten students who are performing below the

-- expected level of development and collaborate with parents on ways to support student's skill development at home). - Likewise, this occurs through implementation of the State supported Early Literacy Program for Migrant children: A Bright Beginning.
-This strategy also includes increased collaboration with other state and federal programs that promote early childhood education and literacy development.
-This includes programs such as Head Start and Teaching Mentoring and Communities when such programs are available.
-Referrals to these agencies are done by the recruiters or other designated staff in the Local Education Agency who are responsible for identifying those in need of services and coordinating the referrals for these services.
-Referrals to non-instructional services are also coordinated in order to meet the needs of preschool children. - The percentage of Migrant students graduating needs to increase by 5.7 percent and the percentage of migrant students dropping out needs to decrease by 4.5 percent.
-The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Utilize Migrant Student Exchange Information to promote interstate coordination and timely records exchange).
-Graduation support and advocacy includes monitoring and tracking attendance and academic progress, leadership and mentoring.
-LEAs have the option to provide a MEP-funded counselor or specialized staff to provide this advocacy and support for the secondary migrant students.
-This also includes efforts through coordination and collaboration of services provided by other federal, state, and local programs including Title I, Part A and language educational instructional programs.

-The percentage of Migrant students in grade 10 meeting state standards on the Reading/Language Arts assessment needs to increase by 23 percent.
-The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant Application. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 1, Measure 1.1).
+The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 1, Measure 1.1) - Increase the percentage of migrant students being served in early childhood programs by 52 percent.
+The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Supplemental instructional support by a Teacher for Migrant Pre-kindergarten or Kindergarten students who are performing below the expected level of development and collaborate with parents on ways to support student's skill development at home) - The percentage of migrant students graduating needs to increase by 5.7 percent and the percentage of migrant students dropping out needs to decrease by 4.5 percent.
+The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Utilize Migrant Student Exchange Information to promote interstate coordination and timely records exchange) - The percentage of migrant students in grade 10 meeting state standards on the Reading/Language Arts assessment needs to increase by 23 percent.
+The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant Application. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 1, Measure 1.1) - The percentage of migrant students in grade 11 meeting state standards on the Math assessment needs to increase by 14 percent.

-These opportunities will include coordination and collaboration of other Local, State, and Federal programs including programs that address the language instructional needs of migrant students.
-For students who are performing on grade level are provided the opportunity to participate in Project SMART.

-- The percentage of Migrant students in grade 11 meeting state standards on the math assessment needs to increase by 14 percent.
 The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 2, Measure 1.2) - The percentage of migrant secondary-aged students not attending school needs to decrease by 6.8 percent.
-The strategy used will be to provide flexible programs and resources to meet the individual needs of Out of
+The strategy used would be to provide flexible programs and resources to meet the individual needs of Out of School Youth.
+In addition, the SEA will review and evaluate the activities used to assist OSYs by requiring the submission of an OSY template at the end of the fiscal year. - 2.
+Promote Coordination of Services (ESEA section 1304(b)(3)): Describe how the State will use Title I, Part C funds received under this part to promote interstate and intrastate coordination of services for migratory children, including how the

-School Youth (OSY), including children who have dropped out of school.
-One strategy includes support and advocacy for these students through the identification of the student's needs and referrals to other federal, state and local programs in the schools and communities.
-The appropriate LEA staff or Out of School Youth Recruiter at the district or at the Education Service Center is responsible for identifying the needs and challenges for these students and making the necessary coordination and referrals needed to give the opportunity for the student to return to school or to obtain a Certificate of High School Equivalency.
-This includes coordination of English language support when needed.
-One frequently utilized federal program, when available to students who have dropped out of school, is the High School Equivalency Program (HEP).
-At the end of the fiscal year, the LEAs and ESCs are required to submit an OSY Report that provides a detailed summary of their efforts in serving Out of school Youth drop out students.
-Information in that template will capture the coordination of services for children who have dropped out of school including increased support and advocacy promoting graduation, high school equivalency and job readiness skills.
-The SEA oversees and assesses these efforts by reviewing and evaluating the reports submitted.

-2. Promote Coordination of Services (ESEA section 1304(b)(3)): Describe how the State will use Title I, Part C funds received under this part to promote interstate and intrastate coordination of services for migratory children, including how the State will provide for educational continuity through the timely transfer of pertinent school records, including information on health, when children move to a new school, whether such move occurs during the regular school year.
+State will provide for educational continuity through the timely transfer of pertinent school records, including information on health, when children move to a new school, whether such move occurs during the regular school year.